-SOLVATTEN is a combined portable water treatment and solar water heater system that has been designed for use at the household level in the developing world.
+Solvatten is a combined portable water treatment and solar water heater system that has been designed for use at the household level.

 Countries where Solvatten has been deployed include: Kenya, Uganda, Tanzania, Peru, Brazil, Mexico, Haiti, China, India, Afghanistan, East Timor, Papau New Ginea, Angola, South Africa, Mali, Benin, Congo, Ethiopia, Senegal

-Solvatten is currently active in 45 different projects with various international partners.
-Distributors include NGOs and online marketplace – Kopernik
+Solvatten is currently active in 45 different projects with various international partners and NGOs.

 Quoted pricing based on purchasing volume from Solvatten directly.

 Solarbag, commercially available solar water heaters.